technomancy/leiningen/README.md

     $ lein uberjar # create a standalone jar that contains all dependencies

-    $ lein pom # output a pom.xml file describing the project
+    $ lein pom # output a pom.xml file for interop with Maven

     $ lein install # install in local repo (currently requires mvn)